 The university takes fire safety seriously and has established fire safety programs for students living in on-campus residence halls.
 Specific fire evacuation plans have been developed for each residence hall and copies of these plans can be found on the inside of the door of each room.
-If your room is missing a plan on the back of your door, contact your building's CLRE staff for assistance in obtaining a copy.
+If your room is missing a plan on the back of your door, contact Environmental Health & Safety for assistance in obtaining a copy.
 Students residing in on-campus residence halls participate in drills where they practice evacuation.
 In the event of a fire, students should contact GWPD by calling (202) 994-6411 or call 911, and follow the fire evacuation plan.
 The university also has specific fire safety programs for employees and contractors working on campus, such as CPR training and fire extinguisher training.
-Fire safety training can be provided upon request by calling Environmental Health & Safety at (202) 994-4347.
+Fire safety training can be provided upon request by calling Environmental Health & Safety at Safety@gwu.edu